Loading...

 • The only exception is damaging towns under siege using cannons.
 This is allowed as long as it does not involve insiding (next rule).

-Insiding is maliciously harming a town that you have been given permissions to.
+Insiding, or betraying, is the act of maliciously harming a town that you have been given permissions to.
+Please note that this rule only affects towns and not an entire nation.

 There are legal and illegal forms of insiding.